 • have a copper intrauterine device (IUD).

-To diagnose BV, your doctor will ask questions about your symptoms, medical history and sexual history, including details about past sexually transmitted infections (STIs).
-They might also do a pelvic examination and take a vaginal swab to test for abnormal bacteria, or a pH test to check the acidity of your vagina.
+Your doctor will ask questions about your symptoms, medical history and sexual history, including details about past sexually transmitted infections (STIs).
+They will also ask to examine your vagina.
+Your doctor may take a vaginal swab to test for abnormal bacteria or do a pH test to check the acidity of your vagina.

 BV is usually treated with a course of antibiotics taken as tablets or applied into your vagina as a cream or gel.
 You will need to take the full course of antibiotics, even if symptoms go away before the end of the course.
 Stopping treatment early may increase the risk of the infection coming back.

 BV can spread between female sexual partners.
-So, if your partner is female, she should follow up with her doctor.
-It’s not necessary to treat a male sexual partner.
+So, if your partner is female and you have been diagnosed with BV, encourage them to follow up with their doctor.

 What you can do

-Safe sexual practices (e.g. using condoms) can protect against infection, regardless of your sexual partner’s gender.
+Safer sexual practices, for example, using condoms, can protect against infection, regardless of your sexual partner’s gender.

-Avoid using deodorants or perfumed products (e.g. toilet paper, tampons, pads, soaps and washes) in and around your vagina.
+Avoid using perfumed products, for example, toilet paper, tampons, pads, soaps and washes, in and around your vagina.

 Don’t use any douches, as they cause an imbalance in vaginal bacteria, which increases the risk of vaginal infection.

 While treatment is usually effective, about 50% of women will have a recurrence of BV within 12 months.
-If you notice new symptoms, visit your doctor for more treatment.
+If symptoms return, visit your doctor for more treatment.

 • pregnancy and birth issues